-In this section we will describe two preliminary experimental applications which emphasise the capabilities of the proposed architecture.
+In this section we will describe three preliminary experimental applications which emphasize the capabilities of the proposed architecture.
 The applications control TASER when it accomplishes high-level tasks using a combination of its various components.
+They have been developed in the course of several different research projects to evaluate the functionality of the underlying libraries which control the deployed hardware.